dado3212/hitman-hash-reversal/README.md

 ## Current Progress

+(If none of this makes any sense to you, check out https://glaciermodding.org/docs/glacier2/fileformats).

 Current state of the world (calculate using `python3 unknown_calc.py`, and then run `\| +\n` -> `|\n` in regex replace):
 ### Finished
 All of these are reversed.